resources

 • Draft minutes from last meeting

-• Update minutes to approved and add any information shared during meeting
+• Update minutes to approved and add any information shared during this month’s meeting.

-• Office of Public Engagement performs first audit on websites
+• Office of Public Engagement and USBE performs separate compliance audits on websites.

 • Review current year’s LAND Trust plan, data and expenditures and review if on course or if amendments are necessary.